virtualdisplay-io/client/README.md

 ## Demo projects
 - [Basic Demo](/examples/basic) – Minimal integration, for simple products and models.
 - [Advanced Demo](/examples/advanced) – Complex product configurator, for dynamic options and real-time updates.
+- [Tree Request Demo](/examples/tree-request) – Shows how to obtain the model tree using an async request.